schmidt-software/KeenWrite/docs/r.md

 ```

 The `x` function attempts to evaluate the expression defined by the YAML
 variable.
-This means that the YAML definitions can also include expressions
+This means that the YAML variables can also include expressions
 that R is capable of evaluating.

 While the `x` function can be defined within the R Startup Script, it is